XronosSchedulingLtd/schedulerinstallationdocs/scheduler.rst

   $ cd Work/Coding
   $ git clone https://github.com/XronosSchedulingLtd/scheduler.git
   $ cd scheduler
-  $ gem install bundler
   $ bundle install

 These commands create the necessary directory structure, fetch the application files from Github, and then finally fetch and install the necessary support software.

-There's an interesting bootstrap problem.
-All the necessary support packages are listed in a file called Gemfile.lock within the scheduler directory.
-One of these support packages is called "bundler", but that package needs to be installed in order to be able to use it to install all the others.
-Hence we manually install the bundler gem, then use it to install the rest.

 Create database